tolgap/apollo-link-shopify-retry/README.md

 ## Behavior

 It utilizes `@apollo/client/link/error`.
 This link checks how much cost needs to be restored in order to perform a GraphQL operation, allows you to wait until the operation can succeed.
-If the operation succeeds the maximum allowed cost of your Shopify API, the error will still be raised.
+If the operation exceeds the maximum allowed cost of your Shopify API, the error will still be raised.